 Financial assets and liabilities are offset and the net amount reported in the balance sheet when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
-The Fund did not offset any financial assets or financial liabilities as at 30 June 2022.
+There are no significant amounts subject to enforceable netting arrangments as at 30 June 2022.